Boondocking – What Is It? Why Boondock? Where to Boondock? Is It Safe?

 For us, the ideal place for boondocking is out in the wilderness on public land.
 Our favorite boondocking experiences have been dispersed camping in the national forests.
 Two great spots come to mind: boondocking near the Grand Canyon and boondocking near Flagstaff, Arizona.

 Our second favorite boondocking experiences have been on farms, vineyards and museums through Harvest Hosts.
-The membership gives us the opportunity to spend a night or two on the owner’s property, learn about their way of life and support their business.
+The RV membership gives us the opportunity to spend a night or two on the owner’s property, learn about their way of life and support their business.

 Other Places to Boondock

-Outside of camping in the wilderness without any hookups, there are other boondocking options.
+Outside of camping in the wilderness without hookups, there are other boondocking options.
 Most of these places are for a quick overnight to catch up on sleep.
 After a long drive, it’s convenient to pull into one of these places and boondock for a night (with the exception of Boondocker’s Welcome).

 Cabela’s is an outdoors retailer that provides designated RV parking for their customers at select stores.